a-stanisz/cinephile-diary-api/README.md

 Please note that **you need to provide \<your-omdb-apikey\>** from OMDB website.
 You can get it [here](http://www.omdbapi.com/apikey.aspx).

-You can also replace all other above example-values with your custom ones of course.
+You can also replace all other above example-values with your custom ones.
 This can be convenient, especially when it comes to the values of exposed ports.

 You can store env vars in the `.env` file at the root directory of the project or provide them inline with `docker-compose up`.